Carlton Sherwood: Stolen Honor

 Sherwood sued Kerry, alleging that he was responsible for Sinclair refusing to air the film and for damage to Sherwood's reputation.
 Kerry created a legal defense fund called Fund for Truth and Honor, a play on the title of Sherwood's film.
 The lawsuit was dismissed.

 Republican appointments

 Sherwood formerly worked for Pennsylvania governor Tom Ridge, whom George W. Bush later appointed as the first Secretary of Homeland Security.
 Sherwood and Ridge met when Ridge was a Congressman and a key critic of the planned Vietnam Veterans Memorial and Sherwood was reporting negatively on the Memorial Fund.
-Sherwood currently serves as Executive Vice President and Director of Communications of the WVC3 Group, Inc., an anti-terrorism, security firm headquartered in Reston, VA.
+Sherwood served as Executive Vice President and Director of Communications of the WVC3 Group, Inc., an anti-terrorism, security firm headquartered in Reston, VA.

 According to his profile on the WVC3 website, Sherwood "served as Special Media Advisor to the Secretary of the Navy during the Reagan Administration."

 Death

-On June 11, 2014 he died in Philadelphia, Pennsylvania from congestive heart failure at the age of 67.
+On June 11, 2014, he died in Philadelphia, Pennsylvania from congestive heart failure at the age of 67.